 The Willamette Valley’s rich soils are the beneficiaries of massive Ice Age floods called the Missoula Floods.
 Geologists estimate some 40 floods between 15,000 and 13,000 years ago left up to 200 feet of rich fertile sediment on the Willamette Valley floor and hillsides, according to John Eliot Allen and Marjorie Burns’ Cataclysms on the Columbia, a noted book on the subject.

 at the vineyard level are buttressed by fervent policy engagement to guide and secure the industry’s collective goal to rise together and continue it's journey in premier wine production.
-For example since 2001, the Willamette Valley has been divided into six new sub-AVAs (American Viticulture Areas), which resulted from Explore Oregon Wine Regions petitions or formal requests from within the wine industry.
+Since 2001, the Willamette Valley has been divided into six new sub-AVAs (American Viticulture Areas), which resulted from Explore Oregon Wine Regions petitions or formal requests from within the wine industry.
 These AVAs are distinguishable by geographic features, within boundaries defined by federal authorities.
 With more and more of these AVAs in place, smaller Willamette Valley regions are able to distinguish themselves to consumers.
-In a way, it is a form of self-imposed certified marketing.
 If a label says the wine is from that AVA, it must be so by law.
 “Oregon got its ticket to the dance by taking its wine seriously,” Humble said.
 To him, it is a significant new chapter in the evolution of Oregon’s wine industry.
 “It creates an identity for the kinds of wines and soils within an area.”

 The Oregon wine industry also rallied around the creation of a state labeling law to safeguard quality.
 The law states that a wine’s origin and type must be properly labeled.
 The law established a 90 percent minimum varietals content, meaning that in order to call it a Pinot Noir, it has to be made from at least 90 percent Pinot grapes, instead of the current national standard of 75 percent.
-The same is true for regional naming; if a wine is claimed to be from Oregon, at least 95 percent of its grapes must come from Oregon.
+The same is true for regional naming; if a wine is claimed to be from the Willamette Valley, at least 95 percent of its grapes must come from the Willamette Valley.
 Every licensed winery in Oregon had to sign off on the mandate in order for it to be approved by state regulators.

 The early Oregon pioneers of European origin were thought to bring vines along and plant acres of vineyards.
 Anti-alcohol sentiments forced the closure and eventual loss of most of them as Oregon was among the first states to adopt prohibition in 1913 and one of the last to end it in 1933.